pysamp/PySAMP/README.md

 Join us over at [Discord](https://discord.gg/puw5VeQtbx)!
 You can join the discussion or even ask for help/support.

 # Documentation
 Documentation is generated using sphinx.
-Link to documentation for v2.1 will appear soon!
+Link to WIP documentation for v2.1 (temporary): https://pysamp.github.io/PySAMP/

 # Thanks to
 - SA:MP Team for developing SA:MP, especially [@Y-Less](https://github.com/Y-Less)